 As soon as possible after the event, the Organising Committee will determine and publicise the result by posting a Competition Result Sheet on the relevant notice board and on the Club’s website.
 Changes to handicaps will also be posted.
 Normally this will happen during the first working day after the competition.

-The prize pool in all one-day singles competitions except the Summer Stableford Series (but including Monthly and Monday Medals/Stablefords and other competitions such as the Anderson Trophy and the Horace Rawlins Medal) will be divided equally between two divisions determined according to handicap, except where there are fewer than 20 entries, in which case there will be only one division.
+The prize pool in all one-day singles competitions except the Summer Stableford Series (but including Monthly and Monday Medals/Stablefords and other competitions such as the Anderson Trophy and the Horace Rawlins Medal) will be divided between Division 1 and Division 2 pro rata to the number of competitors in each division. ( i.e 10 Division 1 and 30 Division 2 competitors will give a 25% / 75% split).
+The two divisions will be determined according to handicap, except where there are fewer than twenty entries, in which case there will be only one division.
 Foursomes and pairs competitions held on a single day will comprise one division only.
 Apart from the Turkey Trot and the Cross Country, each division or competition pool will be divided 50%/30%/20% to the best three scores.
 The Turkey Trot and the Cross Country will pay a larger number of prizes when entries exceed 30 pairs, depending on the number of entries as follows.
 For more than 30 pairs, there will be four prizes divided 47.5%/27.5%/17.5%/7.5%.
 For more than 40 pairs, there will be five prizes divided 45%/25%/17.5%/7.5%/5%.
 For more than 50 pairs, there will be six prizes divided 42.5%/25%/15%/7.5%/6%/4%.